The Physician Effectiveness Project FAQ’s

 Project Champions are identified prior to the on-boarding process and typically include physician leaders, non-physician leaders and key personnel involved in supporting the launch and oversight of The Project at your organization.

-A: Project Champion subscriptions include:
+A: Project Administrator subscriptions include:

 - Full access to The Project’s curriculum and resources